Vacancies in generic Kitaev spin liquids

 \textit{3.
 Flux-changing terms.} The most generic symmetry-allowed interactions, such as the widely studied Heisenberg and $\Gamma$ terms, fail to commute with $\hat W_\text{\varhexagon}$, i.e., spoil flux conservation.
 They render the $\mathbb{Z}_2$ gauge field dynamical but do not destabilize the phase until the flux gap closes \cite{Chaloupka2013,Song2016,Gotfryd2017,Gohlke2017,Zhang2021}.
 These terms have the most dramatic consequences and qualitatively change bulk observables \cite{Song2016}.

 Any Kitaev QSL in a real material presumably includes all three of these perturbations.
 In particular, the first two types of contributions will be generated from the last in models that, microscopically, contain only two-spin couplings.
-Treating them separately allows us to determine the physical origin of various effects, and study them efficiently in large systems.
-We emphasize that all the effects that we describe relate to quantities that are strictly zero in the honeycomb model without being required to by its global symmetries.
-As such, including the most generic terms will not bring them back to zero, and our conclusion holds for the general case.
+Simulating a generic gapless model on a large two-dimensional system would be a daunting task, which, fortunately, is unneeded for our purposes.
+We emphasize that all the effects that we describe relate to quantities that are strictly but accidentally zero in the honeycomb model, i.e., they are not required to vanish due to its global symmetries.
+Consequently, we apply the standard field-theory perspective, asserting that all symmetry-allowed interactions will be generated.
+If we find a specific interaction that causes an accidentally-zero quantity to become non-zero, adding the most generic terms will not bring them back to zero.

 {\bf Vacancies in the honeycomb model.} To create a vacancy, we now remove the site $\boldsymbol{R}$.
 The three adjacent plaquette operators $W_\text{\varhexagon}^{x,y,z}$ are also affected: Removing $\vec \sigma_{\boldsymbol{R}}$ yields three conserved five-spin operators $\tau^\mu_{\boldsymbol{R}} = \sigma^\mu_{\boldsymbol{R}} W_\text{\varhexagon}^{\mu}$.
 However, they do not mutually commute.
 Instead, they satisfy the SU(2) algebra